tom-larkin/sasstastic/README.md

 # sasstastic
 A modular, lightweight, and unopinionated Sass framework.
 Created for Wordpress, but extendable to any stack

-- Information
-Description: This project aims to make Sass as modular as possible, and also make it easy to use with Wordpress.
+This project aims to make Sass as modular as possible, and also make it easy to use with Wordpress.
 Simply add your child-theme header to the main style.scss file.
 Once your sass is compiled it will overwrite the child-theme's css file.

 Version: 0.0.1
 Author: Thomas Larkin